Program Information

 Academic Appeals

-A request for relief relating to a specific mark, a course grade, the appropriateness of assignments, examinations, or grading practices must be initiated promptly with the appropriate course instructor.
+A request for relief relating to a specific mark, a course grade, the appropriateness of assignments, examinations, or grading practices must be initiated with the instructor as soon as possible after the mark is issued.

 More detailed information regarding academic appeals including appeal deadlines are found here.

-Academic Accommodation: Medical reasons, religious observation, athletics, compassionate reasons/Bereavement
+Academic Consideration: Medical reasons, religious observation, athletics, compassionate reasons/bereavement

-If you are seeking academic accommodation for any reason, follow these steps:
+If you are seeking academic consideration for an absence, follow these steps:

 1. Inform your course instructor(s) by email that you missed or will miss a course component.